DISTRELEC EMEA

 What this proves.

-AI can compress drafts, variants, and labels; design still owns risk, tone, and truth.
-Distrelec stayed a case in tight passes—fewer claims, steadier signals, and a registration route people reuse because it reads considered.
+AI can compress drafts, variants, and labels — but design still owns risk, tone, and truth.
+Distrelec is a case in tight, evidence-led passes: fewer claims, steadier signals, and a registration route people return to because it reads considered.

 The live path is the proof: walk regions, permissions, and confirmation, and watch restraint carry the work.